alt-magick/Mage-The-Ascension/README.md

 </pre></br>

 • Revelation<br><br>
- Power: Visions / Rapture
+ Power: Visions / Rapture<br>
- Knowledge: Above as Below - The symbiotic connection between gods, angels, and humanity.
+ Knowledge: Above as Below - The symbiotic connection between gods, angels, and humanity.<br>
  Description: The Power of Revelation unveils profound visions and grants enlightenment to the practitioner.
 It is rooted in the understanding of the symbiotic connection between gods, angels, and humanity.
 By tapping into this power, a wizard gains access to celestial knowledge, perceiving the intricate tapestry that binds all realms and entities together.
 <br><pre>
 •	Sense Spirits